.

 in excruciatingly

 boring company meetings.
-This undetected practice enabled me to amuse myself, and on the upside
+This mostly undetected practice enabled me to amuse myself, and on the upside

 .